 - Strengthens shoulders, neck, and hips.

-- Gives your inner thighs the stretch it needs.
+- It gives your inner thighs the stretch it needs.

-- Helps manage mental health issues such as anxiety and depression
+- It helps manage mental health issues such as anxiety and depression

 - The Ardha Matsyendrasana Yoga improves sleeping patterns.

 - The seated twist pose is also a good remedy to avoid constipation.

 Precaution to Be Taken While Practicing the Half Lord of The Fishes Pose Yogasana

 Yoga is patience, and the process must be respected.
 There are a few reminders to be cautious about while performing the Half Lord of the Fishes Pose:

 - Make sure your back is passive so that you can reap the maximum benefits of this Yogasana.

 - While following the Matsyendrasana procedure, you must make sure to understand your body.
 Twist your spine according to its flexibility.
 Your body knows what is best for you.
 Make sure you are listening.